[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Next, add "Create file" (OneDrive for Business).

-The first time, you will be asked to connect to OneDrive for Business, so sign in and create the connection.
+On the first use, you'll be prompted to connect to OneDrive for Business, so sign in and create a connection.

 - Folder path: The destination folder.
-This time, select root (
+This time, select the root (

 /) - File name: